Skip to content

 Additional guidance

-• When referencing a range of cells, only the column number of the left most cell will be returned.
+• When referencing a range of cells, only the column number of the leftmost cell will be returned.

 • You are also able to reference complete columns instead of individual cells.